ithron/microCT-Toolbox/README.md

 2. For each sample: sample the volume along a profile orthogonal to the surface and average all valid BMD values to get a per-sample average BMD
 3. For each vertex: compute the weighted average of all sample values (BMD and thickness) inside adjacent triangles

+There is one function `microCT.perVertexCtThCtBMD()` that can be used to run all step automatically.
+To perform each step separately, have a look at [perVertexCtThCtBMD.m](toolbox/+microCT/perVertexCtThCtBMD.m).

 ### Example
 ```matlab
 % Using the output of the previous examples